Modern Language

 Students complete a full five-semester sequence (15 credits) in one Swiss language: FRE/GER/ITA: 100-101, 200-201, 300.
 Following completion of this sequence, B2 or C1-level competency in French, German, or Italian may be certified through external Common European Framework testing.

 Students who have previously studied French, German, or Italian are free to self-place into the most appropriate language course.
 Modern language faculty are available to advise students on self-placement.
-Students who enter at the 300-level, or higher, must take a minimum total of two advanced language courses at FUS to complete the ML Core requirement
+Students who enter at the 300-level, or higher, must take a minimum total of two advanced language courses at Franklin to complete the ML Core requirement

-Students who identify as native speakers of French, German or Italian and who choose to complete the language requirement in their native language must take two courses at FUS above the 301-level.
+Students who identify as native speakers of French, German or Italian and who choose to complete the language requirement in their native language must take two courses at Franklin above the 301-level.
 Native speakers may also complete their requirement by taking two courses in another Swiss language at the appropriate level.

 Track 2